shivam201/Cucumber_Maven_Java/README.md

 3. eclipse plugin not mandatory but to show the color highlighted for gherkins http://cucumber.github.com/cucumber-eclipse/update-site

+4. for VScode you have to update settings.json with these values {
+    "cucumberautocomplete.steps": [
+        "**/stepDefinitions/*.java"
+    ],
+    "cucumberautocomplete.syncfeatures": "**/resources/*.feature",
+    "java.configuration.updateBuildConfiguration": "automatic"
+}

 # Framework Distribution - Framework is divided in 2 folder structure
 1. src/test/java